13 Oct The TOP 10 Things to do in Chicago

 Navy Pier is located on the Chicago shoreline of Lake Michigan.
 There are more than 50 acres of parks, gardens, shops, restaurants, family attractions and exhibition facilities.
 It is one of the most visited attractions in the entire Midwest and is Chicago’s number one tourist attraction!

-Chicago has some pretty cool food specialties!
+Chicago has some pretty good food specialties!
 Here are 3 of them that I had the pleasure to taste: deep-dish pizza, Chicago-style hotdog and the popcorn from Garret.
+So, you cannot leave Chicago without trying one of these local treats: one of the best things you can do in Chicago!

 Deep Dish Pizza